fluid-notion-systems/seaview/research/cameras.md

 ## Conclusion

-For the Shoreview project, building a custom camera system on top of smooth-bevy-cameras' algorithms provides the best balance of:
+For the Seaview project, building a custom camera system on top of smooth-bevy-cameras' algorithms provides the best balance of:
 - Modern Bevy compatibility
 - Smooth controls
 - Flexibility for recording features